kkspeed/NaiveWM/README.md

    <tt>manage\_hook.cc</tt> and uncomment the code in <tt>PostWmInitialize</tt> to
    enable wallpaper.

+4. You can uncomment the panel code in <tt>manage\_hook.cc</tt> to enable panel.
+   You can modify <tt>panel.cc</tt> to tweak it (sorry for not having good configration file).
+Currently it offers a battery indicator (needs UPower), a clock and a workspace indicator.

 ## Default Configurations
 Here are a list of key bindings and actions.
 They can be changed in manage\_hook.cc